Hamiltonian properties in generalized lexicographic products: Introduction

 \section{Introduction}

+A product of graphs is well known graph operation (e.g. Cartesian, direct, lexicographic) and study hamiltonian properties in some product of graphs is standard problem in graph theory.
+In this paper we denote to a lexicographic product of graphs.

-The lexicographic product $G[H]$ of two graphs $G$ and $H$ is defined by $V(G[H])=V(G)\times V(H)$ and $E(G[H])=\{(g,h)(g',h');gg'\in E(G)\mbox{ or } g=g'\wedge hh'\in E(H)\}$.
+The lexicographic product $G[H]$ of two graphs $G$ and $H$ is defined by a vertex set $V(G[H])=V(G)\times V(H)$ and an edge set $E(G[H])=\{(g,h)(g',h'):gg'\in E(G)\mbox{ or } g=g'\wedge hh'\in E(H)\}$.
 In other words the lexicographic product $G[H]$ of two graphs $G$ and $H$ is obtained from $G$ by replacing each vertex with a copy of $H$ and adding all edges between any pair of copies corresponding to adjacent vertices of $G$.
-Hamiltonian cycles and paths in lexicographic products have been studied in \cite{KaiKri}, \cite{Kri}, and \cite{Tei}.
+A typical sufficient condition for the existence of a hamiltonian cycle or a hamiltonian path in a lexicographic product $G[H]$ forces $G$ to contain a hamiltonian cycle or a hamiltonian path and $H$ to have some additional properties.
+Hamiltonian cycles and paths in lexicographic products have been studied in \cite{BarSz}, \cite{KaiKri}, \cite{Kri}, \cite{Ng}, and \cite{Tei}.

-Clearly $G[H]$ contains a cycle of length 3 if both of $G$, $H$ contain at least one edge.
+Clearly, $G[H]$ contains a cycle of length 3 if both of $G$ and $H$ contain at least one edge.
 Kaiser and Kriesell proved in \cite{KaiKri} that concepts of pancyclicity and hamiltonicity coincide in the case of lexicographic products of graphs with at least one edge.
-Recall that the graph $G$ is weakly pancyclic or pancyclic, if it either has no cycles, or it contains cycles of every length between the length of a shortest cycle and that of a longest one, hamiltonian, respectively.
+Recall that the graph $G$ is weakly pancyclic or pancyclic, if it contains cycles of every length between the length of a shortest cycle and that of a longest one, hamiltonian, respectively.

 \begin{theorem}\emph{\textbf{\cite{KaiKri}}} If $G$, $H$ are graphs with at least one edge each, then $G[H]$ is weakly pancyclic. \end{theorem}